-Week 2 (Project, Individual) Overview/Abstract of idea for research Week 3 (Individual) Literature Review (any topic) Week 4 (Project, Group) Overview/Abstract of idea for research Week 5 (Individual) Methodology analysis/essay Week 6 (Project, Group) Literature Review/Research Question/Proposed Method Week 7 (Individual) Cumulative Seminar Paper Week 8 (Project, Group) Draft: Full proposal including data collection/analysis plan & HSR Week 10 (Project, Group) Final: Full proposal including data collection/analysis plan & HSR
+Week 2 (Individual) Overview/Abstract of idea for research Week 3 (Individual) Literature Review (any topic) Week 4 (Project) Overview/Abstract of idea for research Week 6 (Project) Literature Review/Research Question/Proposed Method Week 7 (Individual) Methodology analysis/essay Week 8 (Project) Draft: Full proposal including data collection/analysis plan & HSR Week 9 (Individual) Cumulative Seminar Paper Week 10 (Project) Final: Full proposal including data collection/analysis plan & HSR

 The primary goal for both quarters of ATPS is to give you direct experience with applied primary research.
-You will, soup to nuts, design and implement a research project that informs a public, policy, organizational or social/cultural question or challenge.
+You will, soup to nuts, design and deploy a research project that informs a public, policy, organizational or social/cultural question or challenge.
 In other words, it's real.
 We will work on defining and narrowing research questions, designing instruments to collect qualitative and quantitative data, ensuring the privacy and safety of research participants, collecting and analyzing data and reporting your findings.
 These projects will be done in groups of three people; only under exceptional circumstances will we approve a larger or smaller group, or an individual project.
 You must include a survey as part of your research method, as well as one qualitative method of collecting data (focus groups, interviews, ethnographic methods, etc.).